 You will feel sore up to a week after your tummy tuck procedure.
 Strenuous exercise, such as heavy lifting and working out, should be avoided for about six weeks.
 Vigorous exercise can tear or otherwise harm the incision site.

 However, although limited mobility is required for several weeks, light walking within the first week can get the blood flowing to the site of the incision, promote healing, and speed up the recovery period.

 In order to help your incision heal faster, you should take care to be as gentle as possible with the sutures.
 Avoid wearing clothing or undergarments which put pressure on your lower abdomen.

-A cool compress can be used to reduce inflammation and give pain relief.
+A cool compress of Gel Pack can be used to reduce inflammation and give pain relief.